vpasquier/v-slack-jira/README.md

 - In the custom command window give the API Gateway link
 - Take the token in the App description and put it in `config.json`
 - Take the OAuth token in the App management and put it in `config.json`
+- Put your Jira URL with the slash at the end (yes please) and put it in `config.json`

 API Lambda: